 What is personal data?

 Personal data consists of details about you and/or data that is identifiable to you.
-It includes your contact details, social security number, ID information, bank account balance, IP addresses, or login records.
+It includes but is not limited to your name, address, contact details, social security number, ID information, bank account balance, IP addresses, or login records.
 ATB can ask you for personal data, for example, when you complete a form on ATB’s website, apply for a product or use ATB’s online Internet Banking services.
+We only process special categories of personal data where this is permitted by law or because this information was made public by you.

 Why does ATB process personal data?